Daebore/SaveDuck/README.md

 The first time you use SaveDuck, you will have to fill a questionnaire with your personal data and to accept the  privacy policy and terms of use.

-This data will be saved in a database.
+This data will be saved in a database, so if the account is created, this screen will never show up again.

 ## :house: Main page